roman-milk/roman-milk.github.io/susans-story.md

+===

- ****** Susan's Story Ch.
-02 ****** bydawn1958© Almost in a trance, Susan rose off the couch.
+Almost in a trance, Susan rose off the couch.
 Her stare never left her young student and his cock was like a powerful magnet.
 Susan didn't have room to sit forward so she turned and backed towards the over-sized pecker.
 She bent over while slowly reaching between her legs until her dainty hand touched the throbbing shaft.
 Susan flinched at the feel of the burning meat but she wrapped her fingers around the boy's cock.
 Holding it straight in the air, she aimed the bulbous head at her vulnerable pussy.

  Without thinking, Susan lowered her hips until the wide head pressed against her wet spot.
 She had never done anything like this in her entire life and a tremor of excitement shook her body.
 Susan had fantasized many times about having sex with a stranger, or any valiant man.
 Suddenly the reality of it actually happening hit her like a tidal wave of desire.